-CDASS provides three service categories: homemaker, personal care, and health maintenance.
+CDASS provides four service categories: Homemaker, Homemaker Enhanced, Personal Care, and Health Maintenance.
 Tasks that fall outside of those categories cannot be billed through CDASS.
 For example, a CDASS attendant cannot bill for walking a dog or watering a lawn.